 Add spinach and arugula and cook until it just wilts.
 Remove from heat.
 Stir in garlic and bacon.
 Transfer to a 1 ½-quart baking dish.

 Melt butter in the saute pan over medium heat.
 Add the flour and cook, whisking constantly for 1-2 minutes, being careful not to brown it.
 Add the half-and-half and bring to boil, whisking constantly until thickened.
 Stir in the Cambozola cheese and continue whisking until melted and smooth.
 (Will be fairly thick.)

 Pour sauce over the greens and gently stir so that the greens are covered with the sauce.

-Top with breadcrumbs.
+Top with breadcrumbs/cracker crumbs.

-Bake 35-40 minutes or until bubbling and heated through.
+Bake 30-35 minutes or until bubbling and heated through.